vuejs/v2.vuejs.org/src/guide/custom-directive.md

 ### Element Directives

 In some cases, we may want our directive to be used in the form of a custom element rather than as an attribute.
 This is very similar to Angular's notion of "E" mode directives.
-Element directives provide a lighter-weight alternative to full-blown components (which are explained later in the guide).
+Element directives provide a lighter-weight alternative to full-blown components (which are explained earlier in the guide).
 You can register a custom element directive like so:

 ``` js
 Vue.elementDirective('my-directive', {